mikefrey/cpg-talk/outline.md

  * You must always know ahead of time what you're going to do with the result
  * Success and Failure handled together
+ * Errors are handled in this weird special case as first argument
  * Code *feels* asynchronous
  * Releasing Zalgo
  * Callback hell - visualization